Dorsal slit

-A dorsal slit (often referred to in anthropology as superincision or supercision) is a single incision along the upper length of the foreskin from the tip to the corona, exposing the glans without removing any tissue.
+A dorsal slit (often referred to in anthropology as superincrision or supercision) is a single incision along the upper length of the foreskin from the tip to the corona, exposing the glans without removing any tissue.
 An ancient practice, it has been a traditional custom among a number of peoples, particularly Filipinos and Pacific Islanders, probably for thousands of years.

 In Western medicine, it was used as an alternative to circumcision to relieve conditions such as failure of the foreskin to retract (phimosis) or failure to cover the glans penis (paraphimosis), although a perception of poor appearance limited its popularity.
 While it is a less invasive surgery than circumcision, it is more invasive than preputioplasty since it leaves the incision open.
 It is still used when circumcision or other measures are considered impractical or undesirable.

 Traditional custom

 Since superincision and circumcision are both forms of genital cutting that expose the glans, it can often be difficult to know which procedure is being described or depicted.
 Opinion is divided on whether a 4,000-year-old image from Egypt, often described as the first depiction of circumcision, may in fact be of a superincision.

 Superincision has been widely practised by people of the Pacific, stretching from Hawaii to the Philippines.
 With increasing urbanisation, traditional rituals have been giving way in many places to medically performed circumcision, and almost entirely so among Islanders living in New Zealand, where a recent survey found there was "a strong cultural demand from parents".
 The most notable exception to Pacific superincision is the Māori of New Zealand, who do not circumcise or superincise, although they have an indigenous term for the latter (ure haea or "split penis") and their tradition is that they stopped the practice when they arrived in New Zealand.